mc100s/developer-questions/frontend.md

 ## Bootstrap
 ### With Bootstrap, how to create a grid with 3 column the same size?
 ### By following the BEM convention, how can how create a search component composed of an input and an image of a magnifier glass?
+### What JavaScript library is required to implement JavaScript widgets such as Carousel, Collapse and Scrollspy